The IAGP has special

-In September, 2013, the IAGP Board officially established a new Section for Young Professionals.
-For more information, please contact email@example.com
+In September, 2013, the IAGP Board officially established a new Section for Young Professionals which now runs a discussion list.
+For further information, please contact firstname.lastname@example.org

 The IAGP's Transcultural Section provides a forum for discussion of transcultural issues arising within the work of the IAGP, and within the professional lives of its members.

-The Transcultural Section runs an online discussion list, which is currently open to both IAGP members and non-members.
-For further details and to sign up, please click here.
+The Transcultural Section runs an online discussion list.
+For further details please click here.

 TASK FORCE FOR DISASTER

-Chair: Richard Beck Chair, Task Force for Trauma-Disaster Management (USA)
+Interim Chair: Caner Bingol, Task Force for Trauma-Disaster Management (Italy)